Travel guide

 What is the best eSIM for Indonesia?

-The best eSIM for Indonesia is one that relies on strong networks like Telkomsel, offers you the GB you need for your travel days, and has English support.
+The best eSIM for Indonesia is one that relies on strong networks like Telkomsel, offers the GB you need for your travel days, and has English support.
 Prioritize coverage in Bali and Java, easy activation, and the option to top up.
-This way, you'll have good browsing whether on the beach or in the city.
+This way, you'll have good internet both on the beach and in the city.

 Does the same eSIM work for Bali and Indonesia?